-This work is an audio-visual essay that explores the fragile balances of time and how we spend it.
-It was part of an exhibition where all displayed work originated in videos made in the 80’es and my essay includes clips from the film Proper Seasons, made by Justin Ascott where he follows Toby Harris, a philosopher vagabond and one of the last of the gentleman tramps who shaved every day, dressed respectably, and travelled around the country looking for jobs.
+The place of the white dog is an audio-visual essay exploring the fragile balance of time and how we spend it.
+It was part of an exhibition in London where all work originated in a video from the 80’es.
+My work includes clips from a film made by Justin Ascott where he follows Toby Harris, a philosopher vagabond and one of the last of the gentleman tramps who shaved every day, dressed respectably, and travelled around the country looking for jobs.

 Some of the ascetic and rhetorical ideas of Cynicism later surfaced in various forms within Christianity.
-Cynicism was first taught in Athens at the Cynosarges gymnasium – the place of the white dog.
+Cynicism was first taught in Athens at the Cynosarges gymnasium which is called The place of the white dog.
 Part of my research was about the idea of family – as being absent for a vagabond – and the below Sylvian Family Portrait became part of the finished piece.